GeoscienceAustralia/flowtools/LASextractor/README.md

 Illustration:
 -------------
-In this case the user has a large LIDAR dataset (consisting of ~ one thousand .las files, each including points within a separate square kilometre region, with billions of points in total), and wants to extract elevations along a narrow drain.
-The entire dataset is too large to load into memory at once.
+In this case the user has a large LIDAR dataset (consisting of ~ one thousand .las files, each including points within a separate square kilometre region, with billions of points in total), and wants to know the elevation along the invert of a narrow drain.

+The entire LIDAR dataset is too large to load into memory at once.
 LASextractor can help efficiently extract the desired subset.

 In Figure 1 below, the user has created a line shapefile along a narrow drain